MananTank/proxytown/README.md

 Get the Proxytown folder from [proxytown-download.pages.dev](https://proxytown-download.pages.dev/)

-(specify either specific version or go for the latest)
+(specify either a specific version or go for the latest)

-Move this folder in your project, and use the proxytown iframe in your page
+Move this folder in your project, and use the the Proxytown iframe in your page

 ```html
 <iframe hidden src="path/to/proxytown/proxytown.html"> </iframe>
 ```

-Set `type="text/proxytown"` on third party scripts that you wish to run in proxytown's worker thread
+Set `type="text/proxytown"` on third-party scripts that you wish to run in Proxytown's worker thread

 ```html
 <script type="text/proxytown" src="path/to/third-party-script"></script>